 A: They can't stand criticism.

-Q: Why is it so hard for women to find men that are sensitive,
+Q: Why is it so hard for women to find men that are sensitive, caring, and good-looking?

 A: Because those men already have boyfriends.